CakmaIT/Codex/CODexSessionLog.md

 ### Follow-Ups
 - Review other legacy sections that still use lighter brushes to keep the visual language consistent after these contrast updates.

+## 2025-10-09 - People Management Tools

+### Summary
+- Extended the teacher dashboard with a Kisi Ekleme menu covering class, student, and team creation plus new delete flows and auto team generation controls.
+- Wired new state commands in the dashboard view-model to add/remove classes, students, and teams while keeping selections in sync with immutable app state.
+- Normalized dropdown styling so closed and open states share the same dark background/white text for readability.
+- Verified UI changes via dotnet build (existing NU1701 warnings remain).

+### Follow-Ups
+- Consider persisting class/student/team mutations to the underlying database instead of only living in memory.